brenodss/brenodss/README.md

 <h3 align="center">About me</h3>
 <p align="left">
 I went through environmental engineering and computer engineering courses, and that's when I got in touch with programming.
-I changed my plans and I moved to trybe
+I changed my plans and I moved to trybe.

 **About trybe**

-    Here at trybe I was taught about very rich values, I learned to work as a team with agile methodologies, exercise creativity, innovation and abstract complex problems into practical solutions.
-I also learned soft skills about leadership, collaboration and negotiation.
+Here at trybe I was taught about very rich values, learned to work as a team with agile methodologies, exercise creativity, innovation and abstract complex problems into practical solutions.
+I also learned soft skills about leadership, collaboration and negotiation, and also plenty more hard skills.
 </p>

 <h3 align="center">Connect with me:</h3>
 <p align="center">